YINI-lang/YINI-spec/YINI-Specification.md

 ^^^ Level3  // ❌ Invalid: cannot skip Level2
 ```

-💡While YINI does not require indentation before section headers, it is recommended to visually indent section headers according to their nesting level — this make for for better human readability.
+💡While YINI does not require indentation before section headers, it is recommended to visually indent section headers according to their nesting level — this improves human readability.

 ✅ **Example of valid section nesting:**
 ```yini